Backyard Leisure

 Cloudy water can be caused by a number of different factors including low sanitizer, heavy usage, poor filtration or improperly balanced water chemistry.

 1. Start by checking your filter to ensure it is clean and allowing water to filter freely.
-We usually recommend rinsing your filter off weekly and soaking it in a filter cleaner like Filter Pure once a month.
+We usually recommend rinsing your filter off weekly and soaking it in a filter cleaner like Filter Revive or Pleatco Spa Filter Wash once a month.

 2. Test the water balances and adjust as necessary.
 Cloudy water can be caused by low sanitizer (Chlorine or Bromine), as well as imbalanced pH or Alkalinity.
 When adjusting always follow the ABC’s – start with Alkalinity, then Bromine or Chlorine and finally pH.

-3. If everything is balanced well and the filter is clean the next step is to use a clarifier like Pure Blue or Nature Sheen.
+3. If everything is balanced well and the filter is clean, the next step is to add an oxidizer like Amaze or Mineraluxe Oxygen.
+You could also use a clarifier like Nature Sheen.
 These products help to clean up cloudy water and get you back to enjoying crystal clear water faster.

 Here’s another great article on dealing with cloudy hot tub water.